Jump to: Red vs. White | Red Wine Glasses | White Wine Glasses | Do I Need Both? | Top-Selling Products

 While you can certainly get by with one set of glasses, if you expect to drink a number of different varietals, you may find that the glassware is holding back your experience—particularly if you opt to drink red wine out of a smaller white wine glass.

 Does that mean you won’t enjoy your wine?
 Most definitely not.
-While the variety of shapes and sizes can be overwhelming, a proper varietal-glass pairing can make a tremendous difference.
+But, a proper varietal-glass pairing can make a difference in your experience.